Table of Contents

 **click to enlarge**

 An essential platform for any aspiring digital dashboard business with production at its heart, here you can measure production volumes, downtime, and various costs over specific timeframes with ease.
-By working with this informational control center on a daily basis, you can hone in on any processes or machinery that are affecting your output while reducing any unnecessary costs.
+By working with this informational control center daily, you can hone in on any processes or machinery that are affecting your output while reducing unnecessary costs.

 As a result, you will save exponential amounts of time and money while optimizing the efficiency of your production department across the board.